Skywalker97/android-nougat-notifications/README.md

 # Android-N-Notification

-### This demo is to display how to use new fratures of new notifications introduced in Android N.
+### This demo is to display how to use new features of new notifications introduced in Android N.

-### What are new fratures in Android N  notification?
+### What are new the features in Android N  notification?
-* Direct replay
+* Direct reply
 * Bundled/Stacked notification
 * Messaging style notification